AntoinePassemiers/MMO-Torch/README.md

 ```

 The Manifold.init() method returns a torch.nn.Parameter object.
-Optimization over the manifold is enabled by passing it to
+Actual optimization over the manifold is enabled by passing it to
 a Riemannian optimizer:
 ```python
 optimizer = RiemannianSGD([W], lr=1e-2)